Sandesh-008/number-guessing-game/README.md

 ## Number Guessing Game - Python CLI Project

 This is a simple **Number Guessing Game** built in Python.
-The computer randomly selects a number between 1 and 100, and the player has to guess it in the least number of tries!
+The computer randomly selects a number between 1 to 10,1 to 100,1 to 1000 according to the level selected by the player and the player has to guess it in the least number of tries!

 ## Features
 - Random number generation
-- Feedback on each guess: Too High / Too Low / Correct!
+- Feedback on each guess: Too Large Number / Too Small Number / Correct!
 - Tracks number of attempts
 - Option to play again